eoinkelly/notes/ios-swift-objc/stanford-cs193p.md

 # Combining MVCs

 * He refers to "an MVC".
-This is 1 model instance, 1 controller instance, and 1 view instanceall wired up as above.
+This is 1 model instance, 1 controller instance, and 1 view instance all wired up as above.
 * A large app is made up of multiple "MVCs" working together.
 * An MVC can use another MVC as its view.
-This is the main way a large iOS app is structured.
+    * This is the main way a large iOS app is structured.
+    * => controllers have delgate relationships ???

 This is quite different to the Rails flavour of MVC.